YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 There are tools like [Typometer] that measure the input latency in software by detecting key press events and recording the screen to detect a change in pixel color.
 This can work reasonably well but requires fiddling with your setup to make sure you're not accidentally introducing any biases.
-For example, a screen capture API may return the new pixel colors before or after they are shown on the monitor, depending on the system setup, and you need to be aware of this to tell if your measurements are right.
+For example, a screen capture API may return the new pixel colors a few milliseconds before or after they are shown on the monitor, depending on the system setup, and you need to be aware of this when trying to measure something to a millisecond precision.

 I've got something more interesting, a hardware input latency tester!
-It consists of a light sensor attached to a Teensy board, which in turn is plugged into the computer via USB.
+It consists of a light sensor attached to a [Teensy](https://www.pjrc.com/store/teensy32.html) board, which in turn is plugged into the computer via USB.

 {{< image-figure src="./latency-tester.jpg" width=300 alt="Photo of the latency tester." >}}
 {{</ image-figure >}}